Inbibo/adonisfx_docs/docs/licensing.md

 To activate AdonisFX in Node-Locked Interactive mode:
   1. Launch Maya.
   2. Load the plug-in.
-  3. A dialog will show up with two options: **Activate** to enter a valid `PRODUCT KEY` in order to enable the full license; **Continue With Trial** to start or continue a 30 day trial period.
+  3. Go to AdonisFX Menu > *Activate License*.
+A dialog will show up with two options: *Activate* to enter a valid `PRODUCT KEY` in order to enable the full license; *Continue With Trial* to continue with the 30 day trial period.

 <figure style="width:80%; margin-left:10%" markdown>
       ![Activation Dialog](images/adn_activation_dialog.png)
       <figcaption><b>Figure 1</b>: Activation Dialog.</figcaption>
 </figure>

-  4. Enter a valid product key in the text edit after selecting Activate.
+  4. Click on Activate.
+A dialog will show up to introduce a product key.

 <figure style="width:80%; margin-left:10%" markdown>
       ![Activation Add Product Key](images/adn_add_product_key_dialog.png)
       <figcaption><b>Figure 2</b>: Activation Add Product Key.</figcaption>
 </figure>

-  5. After entering a valid product key and pressing Activate a confirmation dialog will appear (Figure 3).
+  5. Enter the product key associated to your Interactive Node-Locked License.
+A confirmation dialog will appear (Figure 3).
 If the product key is invalid or connecting with the licensing servers failed, a dialog will appear suggesting to retry the activation (Figure 4).

 <figure style="width:80%; margin-left:10%" markdown>
       ![Product Activated Dialog](images/adn_activated_product_key_dialog.png)